Romantic Walks and Strolls – Love is in the Air

 The South Great Wall

-A walk along The South Great Wall out into Dublin Bay to Poolbeg Lighthouse with views across the sea and back to Dublin City is one of the most refreshing walks you’ll experience in the city.
+A walk along The South Great Wall out into Dublin Bay to Poolbeg Lighthouse with views across the sea and back to Dublin City is one of the most refreshing and romantic walks you’ll experience in the city.
 It can also be one of the most romantic, as you cosy up together as the blustery breeze tossels your hair.

 One of the longest sea walls in Europe, The South Great Wall has been standing strong since the 1700s.
 Watch the ships and boats roll in and out of Dublin Bay.
 And if you’re interested you can time your visit to see some really impressive looking ships by visiting the Dublin Port and Marine Traffic websites.